Rumarn Burrell

 Burrell was initially part of the youth academies of Coventry City and Scunthorpe United before joining Grimsby Town's academy in 2017.
 He turned professional with Grimsby in 2019 and made four league appearances before signing for EFL Championship side Middlesbrough.
 He has since spent time on loan with Bradford City and Kilmarnock.
+Before moving to Scotland with Falkirk then onto Cove Rangers.
+Burrell returned to English football with Burton Albion in 2024.
+On 26 July 2025, he moved to Queens Park Rangers for an undisclosed fee.